Hardi-St/MobaLedLib/README.md

 **New in release 3.5: support LichtMaschine Pico Zero hardware, multiplexer support multiple LED channels, speed up application startup**

-**New in release 3.4: support LichtMaschine Pro hardware, stabilize and speed up FastLED on ESP32, new macros: RGB_Ring**

 **Excel user interface to configure the LEDs without programming at all improved by the engagement of Pattern Configurator and Program Generator!**

 To start the excel program press the Win+r key together and copy the following line